Communication (COMM)

 Participation in the operations of the University year book. *Total repeats not to exceed eight credits.
 (Note: Students being paid salaries from Student Activity Funds are not eligible for credit.)
 (Formerly 7600:233)

-COMM:243 Survey in Finance (3 Credits)
+COMM 243 Survey in Finance (3 Units)

-COMM:260 Principles of Advertising (3 Credits)
+COMM 260 Principles of Advertising (3 Units)

 Prerequisite: COMM 133 or MKTG 205.
 Focuses on principles and functions of advertising, creation and evaluation of advertisements, research of target market, message selection strategy, and media placement options.
 (Formerly 2520:203)

-COMM:263 Professional Communications and Presentations (3 Credits)
+COMM 263 Professional Communications and Presentations (3 Units)

 Application of the principles of communication in speeches, business presentations, group discussions, and business documents.
 (Formerly 2420:263)